advanced-ads/advanced-ads-visual-composer/readme.txt

 **Instructions**

-After activating this plugin, as well as WPBakery Page Builder and Advanced Ads, you should find three new elements in the editor:
+After activating this addon, as well as WPBakery Page Builder and Advanced Ads, you should find three new elements in the editor:

 * Advanced Ads – Ad
 * Advanced Ads – Group
 * Advanced Ads – Placement

 Each of them corresponds to the according element in Advanced Ads.
-You only need to enter the ids/slug of that element to show it in the WPBakery Page Builder.
+You only need to enter the ID/slug of that element to show it in the WPBakery Page Builder.

 All elements are also grouped into the _Ads_ tab.